Sham Ennessim: Symbolism of foods

-The food consumed during Sham Ennessim had long held symbolic meanings in ancient Egypt, such as lettuce, which was considered a symbol of fertility, and was associated with Min.
+The food consumed during Sham Ennessim had long held symbolic meanings in ancient Egypt, such as lettuce, which was considered a symbol of fertility, and was associated with the god Min.
 Depictions of his harvest festival show his followers carrying lettuce.
 Pliny, the Roman historian, wrote that onions were venerated as deities in ancient Egypt.
 The agricultural cycle of onions influenced certain aspects of ancient Egyptian liturgy.
 Onions were also used in the embalming of the dead, and have been found within certain body cavities of mummies.
 During festivals, followers of Sokar wore strings of onions around their necks as part of ritual observances.
 Eggs also held symbolic importance in ancient Egypt, representing the belief that the universe was created from a cosmic egg.

 Date

 The Coptic calculation of Easter uses the Aqbati method, invented by Pope Demetrius (189-231 AD) to ensure it would always be on the same date as Easter celebrated by other Christian groups, due to an early Byzantine decree.

 At one point, Muslims in Giza celebrated the mawlid of Abu Huraira on the same date as Sham Ennissim.

 The Islamic calendar being lunar and thus unfixed relative to the solar year, the date of Sham Ennessim remained on the Christian-linked date.